MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-OwaMailboxPolicy.md

 The ConditionalAccessPolicy parameter specifies the Outlook on the Web Policy for limited access.
 For this feature to properly work, you will need to additionally configure a Conditional Access policy in the Azure Active Directory Portal.

+Note: When enabling a ConditionalAccessPolicy, your users will not longer be able to access OWA Light.
+They will see an error message directing them to use the default premium experience.

 Valid values are:

 - Off: No conditional access policy is applied to Outlook on the web.
 This is the default value.